By Mary Eisenhart,

 Parents need to know that there's little to worry about in Prairie Evers, a gem of a novel with a fresh perspective, interesting characters (humans and chickens), and appealing messages of family love, friendship, and seeing things from other people's point of view.
-Thanks to the strong foundation she's had from her beloved grandmother and her understanding parents, 10-year-old Prairie is both a true original and a good person -- even her missteps with those she loves come from good intentions.
-A violent incident in the past, in which a classmate's mother killed the girl's father in a drunken fight, leaves scars on the survivors; two baby chicks don't survive their first few days on the farm, though the others grow up strong and healthy.
+After moving from North Carolina, where she was homeschooled, to a farm in New Paltz, New York, 10-year-old Prairie must adjust to life in a regular school.
+Thanks to the strong foundation she's had from her beloved grandmother and her understanding parents, Prairie is both a true original and a good person -- even her missteps with those she loves come from good intentions.
+A violent incident in the past, in which a classmate's mother killed the girl's father in a drunken fight, leaves scars on the survivors.
+Two baby chicks don't survive their first few days on the farm, though the others grow up strong and healthy.

 Not only is author Ellen Airgood an excellent writer, she brings to life characters and situations that kids and adults will immediately relate to.
 Homeschooled Prairie is mature for her age, an excellent problem-solver, and has no trouble keeping up in school, but doesn't always understand her best friend Ivy.
 As the story unfolds, she, Ivy, and the various adults all learn about dealing with the past, living in the present, and looking toward a brighter future.

 Families can talk about how both kids and adults in Prairie Evers discover that other people have qualities they may not have seen before.